 The Journal of Zoo and Aquarium Research (JZAR) provides a forum for rapid publication of novel, peer-reviewed research papers, reviews, technical reports and evidence-based case studies.
 Through their living collections, zoos and aquariums are uniquely placed to contribute to conservation-related research.
 Research categories covered by JZAR include studies in pure and applied biological sciences (e.g. behaviour, genetics, medicine, nutrition, population management and reproduction), in situ conservation research (e.g. socio-economic and field surveys) and research aimed at developing other roles of zoos and aquariums (e.g. visitor learning and marketing surveys).

 If you are interested in submitting an article or joining the editorial board, please click here for more information.

 To find past JZAR issues, please follow this link.

-Articles in the latest issue (Vol 5, No 1) include, amongst many others:
+Articles in the latest issue (Vol 5, No 2) include:

 Read the full journal here, you can also download the articles (separately) in pdf format.